Skip to contents

 Introduction

 Tracking animal movement is crucial for understanding interactions with changing environments and predicting the effects of anthropogenic activities, particularly in ecologically significant areas like the Wadden Sea.
-The WATLAS system (Wadden Sea Advanced Tracking and Localisation of Animals in real life Systems) enables high-resolution monitoring of small bird movements, offering insights into space use, individual variation, and social networks, thereby supporting research and conservation efforts in the region.
+The WATLAS system (i.e. the Wadden Sea deployment of ATLAS - Advanced Tracking and Localisation of Animals in real life Systems) enables high-resolution monitoring of small bird movements, offering insights into space use, individual variation, and social networks, thereby supporting research and conservation efforts in the region.
 A detailed description of WATLAS can be found in Bijleveld et al. (2022).

 In Nathan et al. (2022) we discuss how big-data approaches, such as high-throughput tracking with WATLAS, can lead to an increased understanding of the ecology of animal movement.
 Particularly that advances in high-throughput wildlife tracking systems now allow more thorough investigation of variation among individuals and species across space and time, the nature of biological interactions, and behavioral responses to the environment.